learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 ## Interactions between horsepower and model year

 How about interactions between two continuous variables?
 Let's explore interactions between horsepower and model year.
-We're interested to see if the effect of horsepower on mpg if different between older cars and younger cars.
+We're interested to see if the effect of horsepower on mpg is different between older and younger cars.

 ```python